 Guojun He is an assistant professor in the Division of Social Science, Division of Environment & Sustainability, and Department of Economics at The Hong Kong University of Science and Technology (HKUST).
 He is a faculty affiliate of HKUST's Institute for Emerging Market Studies and Institute for Public Policy.
 He holds concurrent appointment at the Energy Policy Institute of University of Chicago (EPIC) and serves as the research director of its China Center (EPIC-China).

-Prof, He’s research tries to address some of the most challenging problems faced by developing countries and seeks to produce empirically grounded estimates for optimal policy design.
-The majority of his work focuses on understanding the benefits and costs of environmental policies, while at the same time, he has broader research interest on development and governance issues.
+Prof, He’s research tries to address some of the most challenging problems faced by developing countries and seeks to produce empirically-grounded estimates for optimal policy design.
+The majority of his work focuses on understanding the benefits and costs of environmental policies, while he also has broader research interest on development and governance issues.
+[Read More]

 Huai River Policy, Air Pollution and Life Expectancy

 China's winter heating system generates large amounts of hazardous emissions and significantly deteriorates air quality in Northern China.
 This study shows that sustained exposure to air pollution shortened the life expectancy of northern Chinese.